Sicily: Agriculture

 Sicily has long been noted for its fertile soil, which is the result of past volcanic eruptions.
 The local agriculture is also helped by the pleasant climate of the island.
 The main agricultural products are wheat, citrons, oranges (Arancia Rossa di Sicilia IGP), lemons, tomatoes (Pomodoro di Pachino IGP), olives, olive oil, artichokes, prickly pear (Fico d'India dell'Etna DOP), almonds, grapes, pistachios (Pistacchio di Bronte DOP) and wine.
 Cattle and sheep are raised.
 The production of cheese is particularly important thanks to the Ragusano DOP and the Pecorino Siciliano DOP.
 Ragusa is noted for its honey (Miele Ibleo) and chocolate (Cioccolato di Modica IGP) products.

 Sicily is the third largest wine producer in Italy, after Veneto and Emilia Romagna (and Italy is the world's largest wine producer).
 The region is known mainly for fortified Marsala wines.
 In recent decades the wine industry has improved, new winemakers are experimenting with less-well-known native varieties, and Sicilian wines have become better known.
-The best known local variety is Nero d'Avola, named for a small town not far from Syracuse; the best wines made with these grapes come from Noto, a famous old city close to Avola.
+The best known local variety is Nero d'Avola named after Avola, a town not far from Syracuse.
 Other important native varieties are: Nerello Mascalese, used to make the Etna Rosso DOC wine; Frappato, a component of the Cerasuolo di Vittoria DOCG wine; Moscato di Pantelleria (also known as Zibibbo), which is used to make different Pantelleria wines; Malvasia di Lipari, used for the Malvasia di Lipari DOC wine; and Catarratto, mostly used to make a white wine, Alcamo DOC.
 Furthermore, in Sicily, high-quality wines are also produced using non-native varieties like Syrah, Chardonnay and Merlot.

 Sicily is also known for its liqueurs, such as Amaro Averna, produced in Caltanissetta, and the local limoncello.

 Fishing is another fundamental resource for Sicily.
 It has important tuna, sardine, swordfish and European anchovy fisheries.
 Mazara del Vallo is the largest fishing centre in Sicily and one of the most important in Italy.